dmitriz/webpack-wish-list/README.md

 # My Webpack Wish List
-Critics and other opinions welcome.
+Critics and other opinions are always welcome.

 ## On empty ~~stomach~~ directory
 Running